d-uzlov/k8s-cgroup-burst-controller/README.md

 # Metrics

 App provides several types of metrics:
 - Own metrics.
-Prefixed with `cgroup_burst_`
+Prefixed with `cgroup_burst_`.
+Served on `/metrics`
 - Pod spec metrics.
-Tries to mimic kube-state-metrics
+Tries to mimic kube-state-metrics.
+Served on `/container_metrics`
 - - `kube_pod_container_cgroup_burst`
 - Cgroup statistics.
-Tries to mimic cAdvisor metrics
+Tries to mimic cAdvisor metrics.
+Served on `/container_metrics`
 - - `container_cpu_cgroup_burst_periods_total`
 - - `container_cpu_cgroup_burst_seconds_total`
+- Standard Golang metrics.
+Served on `/default_metrics`

 Cgroup statistics are disabled by default.
+They will only work with cgroup v2.

-They require that the container is running with `securityContext.privileged=true`, and you need to mount host `/proc` into container filesystem.
+Cgroup statistics require that the container is running with `securityContext.privileged=true`, and you need to mount host `/proc` into container filesystem.

-This is required to find the cgroup path of the container.
+This is needed to find the cgroup path of the container.

 Here is an example of deployment with Cgroup statistics enabled: [daemonset-cgroup-metrics.yaml](./deployment/daemonset-cgroup-metrics.yaml)

 TODO it may be possible to get cgroup path from container spec: `spec.linux.cgroupPath`.
+Then you would only need a cgroup read-only mount, instead of both running in privileged mode and having /proc mount.
 But the format is different, and how the format translates to filesystem seems to change over time.
 Example:
 - spec format: `kubepods-burstable-podf6a32139_8482_42e2_9c9b_6269fed32a26.slice:cri-containerd:34c846d151d9e5faab4d5773c0c560abb318178b14defa5af5a5d0254cffacfc`